PROJECTS

 COVID Response Clinic

-Due to the COVID-19 pandemic, NCLC have implemented a Free Legal Advice Clinic exclusively for those who have legal issues arising from the COVID-19 pandemic.
+During the first few years of the COVID-19 pandemic, NCLC implemented a Free Legal Advice Clinic exclusively for those having legal issues arising from the pandemic.

 International Student Clinic

-Funded by Moreland City Council, this project provides legal advice and assistance to international students who live, work and study in the Hume, Moreland and Mitchell Shire local government areas.
+Funded by Merri-bek City Council, this project provided legal advice and assistance to international students who live, work and study in the Hume, Merri-bek and Mitchell Shire local government areas.

 Communities for Children

-Funded by the Communities for Children Grant (Department of Social Services), this project aims to work with grassroots groups to support gender equity by increasing awareness of factors that contribute to violence against women and children.
+Funded by the Communities for Children Grant (Department of Social Services), this project worked with grassroots groups to support gender equity by increasing awareness of factors that contribute to violence against women and children.

 Kangan TAFE Project